RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.decorator.md

   For example, the following values are valid: 100, "100MB", "1GB", "100mb", "1gb".
   "gpu_resource_name" (str):
   Name of the gpu resource to use (only applicable for Kubernetes engine).

+  For example, the following value is valid: "nvidia.com/gpu".
+  "cuda_version" (str):
+  Version of CUDA to use with GPU (only applicable for Kubernetes engine).
+The currently supported values are "11.4.1" and "11.8.0".
+  image:
+  A dictionary containing the custom image configurations that this operator will run with.
+  The dictionary needs to contain the following keys:
+- `"registry_name"` _str_ - The name of the registry integration to use.
+- `"url"` _str_ - The full URL of the image to use.
+Example: "123456789012.dkr.ecr.us-east-1.amazonaws.com/my-image:latest" It is recommended to get the dictionary via `client.resource("my_registry_name").image("my-image:latest")`

 **Examples**: